harshagr0110/AI-CODING-ARENA/README.md

 # Multiplayer AI Coding Arena 🏆

 A production-ready, real-time coding competition platform.
-Compete with friends or strangers in live AI-generated coding challenges, with instant feedback, real-time leaderboards, and a simple, human-friendly interface.
+Compete with friends or strangers in live AI-generated coding challenges, with instant feedback and a simple, human-friendly interface.

 ---